Reduction of Class Activation Uncertainty with Background Information: Introduction

 Transfer learning and multitask learning are two revolutionary approaches toward improved generalization \cite{kolesnikov2020big, gesmundo2022evolutionary}.
 Transfer learning is a powerful technique for researchers and institutions with low computation resources.
 Although initial layers are generalized in transfer learning, randomly initialized head layers with inadequate training can cause a high generalization error.
-Multitask learning can potentially generalize both initial and final layers and has brought superior performance in several datasets.
-Transfer learning can be performed within a short time with the help of publicly available pre-trained models.
-However, multitask learning requires much more computing compared to transfer learning and learning from random initialization.
+Multitask learning can potentially generalize both initial and final layers and has brought superior performance in several datasets \cite{gesmundo2022evolutionary}.
+Transfer learning with the help of publicly available pre-trained models requires much lower computation.
+Multitask learning requires much more computing compared to transfer learning and learning from random initialization.
 Moreover, multitask learning requires more attention to the data.
 While training NN for both handwritten digits and handwritten characters of different languages, images of two different classes can be very similar.
 Such as the number `0', and the letter `O' are similarly written by many participants.
 Moreover, the accuracy of the model in multitask learning can potentially degrade while training a shared layer for two completely different tasks \cite{kokiopoulou2021flexible, standley2020tasks}.

 Both the initial layers and head layers need good generalization to achieve good performance.
 Several models with highly generalized initial layers are publicly provided by reputed organizations.
 Therefore, we try to bring the benefit of both transfer learning and multitask learning with optimal computation.
 We develop a background class to bring better generalization in head layers.